-Now we will roundup the features of the Android P update coming to Galaxy Note 8 and S9.
+Now we will roundup the features of the Android Pie update coming to Galaxy Note 8 and S9.

-Google introduced many new features like Gesture based interface, Digital wellbeing, app actions, app slices, shush mode, Wi-Fi RTT for indoor positioning and many more with the Android 9.0 update.
+Google introduced many new features like Gesture based interface, Digital wellbeing, app actions, app slices, shush mode, Wi-Fi RTT for indoor positioning and many more refinements with the Android 9 update.

 Apple introduced the gesture based navigation with iPhone X and now Google brings to Android users with the first Android P Beta.
 In the navigation bar, only small pill-shaped home button is present with no multi-task button in Android 9.0.
 The back button will be displayed only when necessary.

 To access the recent apps, Galaxy S9 and Note 8 users just swipe up on the home button.
 In the app overview screen, a search bar also appears.
 When the user swipe up twice on the home screen, all apps list will be displayed.
 To switch easily between apps, user swipe left or right to initiate Quick Scrub Gesture.
 Samsung will add its custom skin, Experience UI to the stock android, so the appearance of Navbar and Recent apps on S9 and S9 Plus will be different than on Pixel devices.

 With Android Pie, Google brings a native editor for editing screenshots easily.
 The Markup editor is an awesome way to crop screenshots and add details to them.
 After taking any screenshot, a dailog box Edit option appears.